-Foodbanks are joined up with a wide range of professionals such as; doctors, health visitors, social workers, Norfolk Early Childhood and Family Service (ECFS) and the police to identify people who need more help and issue them with a foodbank voucher.
+Foodbanks work with a wide range of professionals such as; doctors, health visitors, social workers, Norfolk Early Childhood and Family Service (ECFS), Citizen's Advice and the police.
+These services can help people who do not have the food they need by providing a foodbank voucher.

 If you are struggling and need some help from a foodbank, you can ask any of these services for a voucher.

 When you take a voucher to the local foodbank, it will be used to get a food parcel.

 Volunteers who run the foodbanks will make the parcel for you while you wait.
 They will make your parcel bigger according to the number of adults and children written on your voucher.
 They try and give you foods that are age appropriate.
-Some food banks are also able to offer baby foods.
+Some food banks are also able to offer baby foods and toiletries.